Dispute Resolution > Costs and Funding

 What Are Costs and Funding in SQE1?

-Candidates often lose marks on SQE1 by forgetting the costs consequences of failing to beat a Part 36 offer — the penalties are severe and examiners test them repeatedly.
+Candidates often lose marks on SQE1 by forgetting the costs consequences of failing to beat a Part 36 offer — the penalties are severe and SQE1 questions may test them repeatedly.
 Costs and funding are the mechanisms by which civil litigation is financed and how the parties' legal costs are allocated after judgment.
 The civil procedure rules set out two bases for assessing costs (standard and indemnity), the principles governing who pays costs and when, and the consequences of Part 36 offers for costs liability.
 Candidates must also understand the different funding mechanisms available to litigants: conditional fee agreements (CFAs), damages-based agreements (DBAs), before-the-event and after-the-event insurance, and legal aid.

 Key Principles for SQE1